beshu-tech/readonlyrest-docs/elasticsearch.md

 ### Encryption

 An SSL encrypted connection is a prerequisite for secure exchange of credentials and data over the network.
-[Letsencrypt](https://letsencrypt.org/) certificates work just fine, once they are inside a [JKS keystore](https://maximilian-boehm.com/hp2121/Create-a-Java-Keystore-JKS-from-Let-s-Encrypt-Certificates.htm).
+To make use of it you need to have certificate and private key.
+[Letsencrypt](https://letsencrypt.org/) certificates work just fine.
+Both files, certificate and private key, have to be placed inside PKCS#12 or JKS keystore.
+[Here's](https://maximilian-boehm.com/en-gb/blog/create-a-java-keystore-jks-from-lets-encrypt-certificates-4142510/) the tutorial on how to put Let's encrypt certificate first into PKCS#12 keystore and then converting it to JKS keystore.
+It can also be an example on how to use certificates from other providers.
 ReadonlyREST can be configured to encrypt network traffic on two independent levels:

 #### External REST API